stringparser/batch-these/readme.md

 #### batch.these(data, [callback])

+`callback`
+  - type: function
+  - default: none

 `data`
-  type: none.
+  - type: none

   The data to be batched.

-`callback`
-  type: function
-  default: none

-  It will be pass to the `callback` when the time comes as an array.
+  It will be passed to the `callback` when the time comes as an `array`.

-#### batch.wait([miliseconds])
+#### batch.wait([ms])

+ms
-type: `number`
+ - type: `number`
-default: `0` miliseconds
+ - default: `0` miliseconds

 Time in `ms` to wait in between batches.

-#### batch.origin([function])
+#### batch.origin([handle])

+handle
-type: `function`
+ - type: `function`
-default: `console.log`
+ - default: `console.log`

 Function to track down for the batches.
-Internally is using [callsite-tracker](https://github.com/stringparser/callsite-tracker) to get only one stack trace frame keeping the overhead to a minium.
+Internally is using [callsite-tracker](https://github.com/stringparser/callsite-tracker) to get only one stack trace frame keeping the overhead to a minimum.

 ### how it works

 The module uses 1 *stacktrace* frame to figure out *the exact location* of the `callback`.
 Based on that, a batch is stored.
 For each *location* a batch will kept waiting for new data input using a timer.

-The time to be waiting is set using `batch.wait([miliseconds])` time.
+The time to be waiting is set with `batch.wait([ms])` time.

+The origin from which the *stacktrace* will be taken is set with `batch.origin([handle])`

-NOTE: this package is devised to work hand in hand with `process.stdout.write`.
+NOTE: the package is devised to work hand in hand with `process.stdout.write`.
 That is, the package [*monkeypatches*](https://github.com/stringparser/stdout-monkey) `stdout` in order feed from its data.

 Though it would need some changes as it is, it should work with any other function call.
-With a prior patched, that is.
+With a prior patch, that is.

 ## why